IBM/iot-device-trend-analysis/README.md

 1. The IoT device data is stored in Cloudant database from the IBM Watson IoT Platform
-2. The data from Cloudant database is used to create plotly visualizatons
+2. The data from Cloudant database is used to create Plotly visualizatons
 3. The plot is displayed through the Web UI based on user requests
 4. The user can view the plots and perform analysis on each plot through the web UI